hnqiu/git-cheat-sheet/README.md

 # Using Git

+> This cheat-sheet is also available on [my website](https://hnqiu.github.io/cheatsheets/2019/05/19/using-git.html).

 Git is a distributed version control system for tracking code histories.
 If you are using MacOS or Ubuntu, Git should have been installed by default, otherwise follow the instructions on [git-scm](https://git-scm.com/downloads) to install it.

 For complete beginners I would recommend [a Git tutorial on Corey Schafer's Youtube channel](https://www.youtube.com/watch?v=HVsySz-h9r4).
 That's how I first learnt Git.